 5. Unbiased decision makers

 Many whistleblower laws provide detailed reporting procedures for whistleblowers to ensure that their claims of abuse of power are heard and addressed by a neutral arbiter.
 Following these procedures, including filing deadlines, is essential both to ensure a fair hearing of the claims against the wrongdoer as well as to secure anti-retaliation protections and rewards.
-Hiring a qualified whistleblower attorney is advisable to ensure that rights are secured.
+Hiring a qualified whistleblower attorney is advised to ensure that rights are secured.

 Even when whistleblowers following procedures as required, the procedures do not always work as intended.
 The Whistleblower Protection Act, for example, requires federal whistleblowers to bring cases before the Merit Systems Protection Board (MSPB), which Congress intended to serve as a neutral arbiter of their claims.
 However, due to a lack of a quorum, the MSPB has a backlog of over 2,500 cases.
 Moreover, according to a 2013 article from the Federal Lawyer Magazine, over 95 percent of cases considered by MSPB are decided against the whistleblower.
 Given this inaction and apparent bias, supervisors presumably feel empowered to retaliate knowing that the whistleblowers will have no substantive redress.